 Nourish your ends

 Dry ends are the number one telltale sign that your hair needs a detox.
 Give them a little TLC by swapping your regular conditioner for a nutrient-rich deep conditioner at least once a week.
 Another restorative option?
-Apply warm coconut, jojoba or olive oil to your ends 1-2 times a week and sleep with it in your hair overnight.
+Apply a nourishing oil once a week and sleep with it in your hair overnight.
 Lastly, if you’re struggling with split ends, go get a trim—we promise you, your hair will look and feel a million times better!